HISTORY OF Greater Chicago Food Depository

 In collaboration with The Alford Group, GCFD began planning the Nourish Campaign to enable GCFD to evolve its distribution capabilities and increase scale in meal provision/delivery.
 The Campaign’s Phase I secured more than $20 million to renovate our current facility.
 The renovation boosted efficiency, reduced waste, and increased the distribution of fresh produce.
 It allowed the Food Depository to accept more product donations and better serve its 22,000 annual volunteers.

-Phase II will help build a new XX,000 square foot structure next to our current building, providing a home for:
+Phase II will help build a new structure next to the current building, providing a home for:

 - A new meal preparation facility capable of producing up to 25,000 meals each day, or 6.5 million meals per year, and delivering these meals to community partners such as health clinics or directly to home-bound individuals.
 The facility will utilize volunteers, employ local community members and leverage our Chicago Community Kitchens students in meal preparation and distribution to homes, schools, clinics, etc.

 - An enhanced Chicago’s Community Kitchens program, our workforce development commitment that has already helped more than 1200 students escape poverty via employment in the food industry